RumeelHussainbnb/matic-docs/docs/develop/quicknode.md

 Copy the HTTP URL, which will be needed in the next step.

-## Step 3: Network and account set up.
+## Step 3: Network and account setup
 --------------------------------------

 We need to set up our QuickNode endpoint with Brownie.
 To do so, type the following in your terminal/cmd: